Assessing African Drylands: New challenges, new methodologies, new tech.

 Where we’re going next

-This is a great example of how we’ve been able to adapt and diversify our assessment models within our standardised framework.
+This is a great example of how we’ve been able to adapt and diversify our assessment models within our standardized framework.
 It keeps our project ratings accurate and accountable while expanding the breadth of ratings available to customers.